• Skip to primary navigation

 • Sweet Potato Biscuits

-Potatoes, whether they're white potatoes or sweet potatoes, add so much to breads.
-These Potato Rolls with Chives, for example are super soft.
+Potatoes, whether they're white potatoes or sweet potatoes, add so much to bread.
+These Potato Rolls with Chives, for example, are super soft.
 And so is this yeasted Sweet Potato Bread with Honey and this yeasted Sweet Potato Biscuits Recipe with coconut oil.

 ❤️ Why you'll love this recipe